pandas-dev/pandas/doc/source/indexing.rst

 .. versionadded:: 0.11.0

-Object selection has had a number of user-requested additions in order to support more explicit location based indexing. pandas now supports three types of multi-axis indexing.
+Object selection has had a number of user-requested additions in order to support more explicit location based indexing.
+Pandas now supports three types of multi-axis indexing.

 - ``.loc`` is primarily label based, but may also be used with a boolean array. ``.loc`` will raise ``KeyError`` when the items are not found.
 Allowed inputs are: